MadhanRajagopal/React-Learnings/react-design-patterns.md

 # React Design Patterns

-This is a collection of the most important design patterns to use in React.
-Made by [Cosden Solutions](https://cosden.solutions).

 ## 1. Single Responsibility Principle

 Your components should have only one responsibility.
 They should only do "one thing" and delegate everything else to other components.
 Here's an example of a component that has too many responsibilities: